CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 You have the option of letting players create their own reasons for visiting Tuntin, or you can employ the following adventure hook.
 The backgrounds and secondary goals specified in the character sheets also offer characters motivations for journeying to Tuntin.

 "Meet Me in Tuntin": The characters find themselves in the city of Reddwall when their friend and molekin patron, Burrowbard Stoneseeker, contracts them to escort a wagon to Tuntin.
-Burrowbard, along with a warrior named Ulfric Brimward, has headed to Tuntin for business, while the characters are tasked with delivering the wagon's supplies.
+Burrowbard, along with a warrior named Ulfric Warwinter, has headed to Tuntin for business, while the characters are tasked with delivering the wagon's supplies.
 The owner of Barton's Provisions in Tuntin will pay each character 10 bronze coins upon the safe delivery of the wagon.

 ## **THE FORGOTTEN REALMS**